 Anybody who is reasonably active should be able to take part and enjoy our cycling tours in France.

-We would nevertheless recommend that anyone who has not taken any regular exercise for some time consult their doctor before considering any activity-based holiday.
+We recommend that anyone who has not taken any regular exercise for some time consult their doctor before considering any activity-based holiday.
 Bear in mind that a little regular riding before coming on a cycling vacation will always be a benefit to the experience.

 We pick up and drop off from the nearest TGV/railway stations to the start of each tour.
 (We may be able to drop at a nearer airport or station by arrangement if more convenient for you and logistically possible).
 This gives everyone the option of making their way by the most economical or convenient means.
 The major options are: